Skip to content

 End class

-' Create a Person object
+' creation of a person object

 With p1